 - What is the treatment for anal cancer?

 - How does staging affect the treatment of anal cancer?

 - What are the treatment options for recurrent anal cancer?

 - Where can I find more information about anal cancer?

 - Find a local Oncologist in your town

-Anal cancer is a disease in which malignant (cancer) cells form in the tissues of the anus.
+- Anal cancer is a disease where cancer cells develop in the tissues of the anus.

 Viewers share their comments

 Anal Cancer - Treatments Question: What treatment has been effective for your anal cancer?

 Anal Cancer - Symptoms Question: What symptoms did you experience with anal cancer?